 DAY 1: TUTUILA: Arrive into Tutuila Island’s Pago Pago on the night flight and transfer to our hotel.
 Tutuila is the largest of the American Samoa Islands, which sit in the heart of the Polynesian triangle formed by Hawaii, Easter Island, and New Zealand.

-DAY 5: NATIONAL PARK OF AMERICAN SAMOA OFU: Our days are spent exploring Ofu’s National Park of American Samoa.
-There will be time to hike, snorkel, and explore the park’s beach environment and marine life today.
+DAY 6: NATIONAL PARK OF AMERICAN SAMOA OFU: Our days are spent exploring Ofu’s claim to National Park of American Samoa, one highlight of which is a strip of land running along the southeastern side of the island, with stunning mountains, lagoons, beaches and coral reefs.
+There will be time to hike, snorkel and explore the park’s beach environment and marine life.
 After lunch at the lodge, we’ll head out to get to know more of Ofu’s wonders.